Rugby league in Yorkshire: Yorkshire League

 The Yorkshire League was founded in 1895 for teams in Yorkshire to compete in.
 Leeds and Huddersfield dominated the league before it was abandoned in 1970 due to the amount of fixtures being played.

 Yorkshire Cup

 The Yorkshire Cup was a cup competition for teams in Yorkshire.
 The competition ran from 1905–1992 when it folded due to the number of fixtures in the calendar and the Rugby Football League (RFL) not seeing it as being a part of the future of modern rugby league.

-War of the Roses

-The War of the Roses, was the inter-county rugby league matches between representative teams from Yorkshire and Lancashire, the areas where rugby league has traditionally been most popular in England.
-The fixture was abandoned in 2003 after poor attendances and lack of interest from players and the media.

 Rugby league clubs in Yorkshire

 The table below lists clubs located within the traditional borders of Yorkshire in the top three tiers of the British rugby league system: from the top division (the Super League), down to tier 3 of League 1.

 Locations

 West Yorkshire

 West Yorkshire has the most clubs in the whole of Yorkshire with 11 teams based in the region.
 Traditionally, Leeds Rhinos and Huddersfield Giants have been the two most successful, Bradford Bulls also became a dominant force in rugby league during the Super League era along with Leeds.